filecoin-project/specs/mining.md

 3. Validate `StateRoot`
    - In order to do this, you must ensure that applying the block's messages to the `ParentState` (not included in block header) appropriately yields the `StateRoot` and receipts in the `ReceiptRoot`.
 4. You must validate that the tickets in the `Tickets` array are valid, thereby proving appropriate delay for this block creation.
-   - Ensure that the new ticket was generated from the smallest ticket in the block's parent tipset (at height `N-1`, inclusive of null blocks).
+   - Ensure that the new ticket was generated from the smallest ticket in the block's parent tipset (at round `N-1`, inclusive of null tickets).
    - Recompute the new ticket, using the miner's public key, ensuring it was computed appropriately.
 5. You must validate that the `ElectionProof` was correctly generated by the miner, and that they are eligible to mine.
-   - Ensure that the proof was generated using the smallest ticket at height `N-K` (the lookback tipset).
+   - Ensure that the proof was generated using the smallest ticket at round `N-K` (the lookback ticket).
    - Validate the proof using the miner's public key, to check that the `ElectionProof` is a valid signature over that lookback ticket.
-   - Verify that the proof is indeed smaller than the miner's power as reported in the power table at height `N-L`.
+   - Verify that the proof is indeed smaller than the miner's power fraction as reported in the power table at round `N-L`.
 6. In a case where the block contains multiple values in the `Tickets` array
    - Ensure that all tickets in both arrays are signed by the same key.
-   - For the `Tickets` array, ensure that each ticket was used to generate the next, starting from the smallest ticket in the Parent tipset (at `N-1`).
+   - Ensure that each ticket was used to generate the next, starting from the smallest ticket in the Parent tipset (at `N-1`).
-   - For the `ElectionProof`, ensure that the correct ticket was used to generate it, from `K` blocks back, accounting for null blocks.

 We detail ticket validation as follows: